Parent article: The Routing

 Changing the Track Width Mode While Routing

-You can cycle through the 4 routing width options by pressing the 3 shortcut key during interactive routing.
+You can cycle through the four routing width options by pressing the 3 shortcut key during interactive routing, as shown in the video below.
 The current mode is displayed on the Status bar.
 If you forget any of the in-command shortcuts, press Shift+F1 to display a list while running the command.

 If you select User Choice, the track width will be:

-the width of existing routing, if the Pickup Track Width from Existing Routing option is enabled, and the click location is on existing routing, or
+- the width of existing routing if the Pickup Track Width from Existing Routing option is enabled and the click location is on an existing route, or

-the last-used, user-choice width, if it falls within the the range defined by the applicable rule for the net you are routing.
+- the last-used User-Choice width if it falls within the range defined by the applicable rule for the net you are routing.
 If it does not, the width will be clipped to the nearest value that is within the range allowed by the rule.

 To change the width while routing, the following shortcuts are used.
 Note that if the Interactive Routing Width Sources options were set to one of the Rule-based width options, that option is changed to User Choice whenever one of these shortcuts is used.

-Shift+W - use this shortcut during routing to pop up the Choose Width dialog.
+- Shift+W - use this shortcut during routing to open the Choose Width dialog.
 Click on a new width to close the dialog and continue routing at the chosen width.
-Available widths can be edited by clicking the Favorite Interactive Routing Widths button in the PCB Editor - Interactive Routing page of the Preferences dialog.
+Available widths can be edited by clicking the Favorite Interactive Routing Widths button on the PCB Editor - Interactive Routing page of the Preferences dialog.

 Remember, if you use one of these techniques to change the width during routing, the Track Width Mode is automatically changed to User Choice.